A search of the web no longer shows the existence of an organization called "WashARP".

 inefficient and congested highway and airway systems.
 We encourage government agencies that deal with transportation to

 consider the economic, social and environmental benefits that railroads have to offer.

 dues and donations.
-Membership is encouraged for any individual or group that has a concern in developing a balanced,
+Membership was encouraged for any individual or group that has a concern in developing a balanced,

-cost-effective and environmentally sound transportation network in Washington State.
-Contributions are tax deductible under current IRS rules.
-Members receive a membership card, a bi-monthly newsletter covering efforts of
+Contributions were tax deductible under IRS rules.
+Members received a membership card, a bi-monthly newsletter covering efforts of